 Step One: Melt the sugar-free white chocolate chips with the peanut butter in a microwave-safe bowl in the microwave.
 Stir every 30 seconds until melted.

 Step Two: Pour the fudge into a mini loaf pan that has been lined with a piece of parchment paper.
+Alternatively, you can grease a shallow pan very well with coconut oil.

 Place the keto peanut butter fudge in the fridge for 4-6 hours or overnight until it’s set up.